 Lagrange first applied and advertised this law in Recherches sur la libration de la lune, 1763.
 Soon after that he moved to Berlin, where he spent twenty years figuring out how to extend his law to all of mechanics.
 That comprehensive effort produced his Méchanique analitique, in which he called his law the "General Principle of Virtual Velocities."
-Though the work came out in France, it soon appeared in German as well (Lagrange 1797).
-Its principle became the norm for some key German figures too; e.g. Gauss in his work on hydrostatics (1830).
-Elsewhere, it was the basic dynamical law for much of the next century (Capecchi 2012).
+Its principle became the norm for some key German figures too; e.g. Gauss' work on hydrostatics.
+Elsewhere, it was the basic dynamical law for much of the next century.